-The Importance of a Damp Proof Course
+The Role of a Damp Proof Course

-For solving rising damp long-term, fitting a damp proof course MUST be part of the rising damp remedial works.
+For solving rising damp long-term, fitting a damp proof course must be part of the rising damp remedial works.
 This does not have to be an invasive action - for older or listed buildings fitting a magnetic DPC is a hassle-free, non-invasive excellent option.

-Types of Damp Proof Course Technologies
+Types of Damp Proof Courses

-Each DPC technology was a natural evolution over its predecessors, attempting to improve and simplify the process, while also addressing the shortcomings of previous generations.
-Here is a quick overview of the main DPC technologies.
+The technology of damp proof courses has constantly evolved.
+Each DPC technology was a natural evolution over its predecessors, attempting to improve and simplify the application process, while also addressing some of the shortcomings of previous generations.

-Original Solid DPCs
+Original Physical DPCs

-Based on written records, original solid DPCs date back to around the 1840s, possibly earlier.
+Based on written historic records, original physical DPCs date back to around the 1840s, possibly earlier.
 They were the first attempt to solve the problem of capillary rise, during times when buildings were generally erected onto the soil.
 After a few decades or centuries this resulted in rising damp, causing fabric decay, high humidity, health issues etc.

 The most common materials used for damp proof courses in the Victorian age were slate bedded in cement, hot asphalt, sheets of lead, glazed bricks and vitrified stone-ware tiles.

-As we already know today, these "original" damp proof courses lasted from a few decades to about a century, eventually failing as they aged, as the lifetime of a damp proof course is shorter than of the building.
-Technical solutions had to be found to retrofit old buildings with new DPCs in order to keep rising damp in check.
+As we already know today, these "original" damp proof courses lasted anywhere from a few decades to about a century, eventually failing as they aged, as the lifetime of a damp proof course is shorter than the life expectancy of a building.

 Further technical research into molecular phenomena and a better understanding of electrokinetic phenomena made possible a newer, smarter, less invasive approach, by applying a small voltage to the walls through embedded wires.

 Magnetic DPCs attempted to address the shortcomings of electroosmotic DPCs.
 New discoveries about Earth's energetic background, as well as advancements in radar and telecommunications technology, paired with some clever practical electronic engineering resulted in the elimination of the trouble-prone wires - providing a truly contactless, non-invasive and hassle-free solution to rising damp.

 - Magnetic DPCs, the latest technical innovation